From ABC to KPZ: Crossed fields

 At this point, we want to take the limit in $N$ at both sides of the previous expression.
 Note first that by~\eqref{e:supP} and in view of~\eqref{e:ConvDFTft}, we have the bound

-Now, the functions $\varphi_i$, $i=1,\dots,n$ are infinitely differentiable and compactly supported, which implies that their Fourier transform decays faster than any polynomial.
+Now, the functions $\varphi_i$, $i=1,\dots,n$ are infinitely differentiable (and compactly supported, as they live on $\T$), which implies that their Fourier transform decays faster than any polynomial.
 Hence,~\eqref{e:Summable} is summable in $k_1,\dots, k_n$.
-Furthermore, invoking~\eqref{e:ConvDFTft} once more, it is immediate to see that the limit in $N$ of $F^N$ is given by the function $F$ whose expression is the same as that at the right hand side of~\eqref{e:FN} but in which the discrete derivative and the discrete Fourier transform are replaced by their continuous counterparts.
-By the dominated convergence theorem, we obtain that
+Furthermore, invoking~\eqref{e:ConvDFTft} once more, it is immediate to see that the limit in $N$ of $F^N$ is given by {

+which is nothing but the continuum counterpart of~\eqref{e:FN}}.
+By the dominated convergence theorem, we obtain